Free Book mark Pattern

 Slip off the yarn from your phone/cardboard.

-Make the Knot – Cut out about 15” of yarn, fold it into 2, and wrap this yarn around a bunch of yarn made earlier.
-Make sure to secure the ends securely.
+Make the Knot: Cut out about 15” of yarn, fold it into 2, and wrap this yarn around a bunch of yarn made earlier.
+Secure the ends securely.

 Cut off the bunch of yarn in the middle, trim off excess yarn on your tassels and set it aside.